Government-run textile certification label The Green Button

 How are consumers responding to the label?

-A representative survey carried out by the market research institute GfK in 2020 found that "the Green Button is set to become a success story."
+A representative survey of 1,000 people carried out by the market research institute GfK in 2020 concluded: “The Green Button is set to become a success story.”

 - 31 per cent of people in Germany know of the Green Button textile label, with that figure rising to 38 per cent among those with a special interest in fashion.